truenas/middleware/docs/userguide/index.rst

 **deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.** If you find that a scrub is too intensive for your hardware, consider disabling the scrub as a temporary measure until the hardware can be upgraded.

-If you do delete a scrub, you can create a new scrub task by clicking Storage → Volumes → ZFS Scrubs → Add ZFS Scrub.
+If you do delete a scrub, you can create a new scrub task by clicking :menuselection:`Storage --> Volumes --> ZFS Scrubs --> Add ZFS Scrub`.

 ZFS Snapshots
 -------------